streetfurkout/FinancialTracker/README.md

 - so that the application can process it easily.

 ## Setup
-No additional set up needed.
+Instructions on how to set up and run the project using IntelliJ IDEA
 ### Prerequisites

 - IntelliJ IDEA: Ensure you have IntelliJ IDEA installed, which you can download from [here](https://www.jetbrains.com/idea/download/).